huybik/GAN-Experiments-Pytorch/README.md

 - Wasserstein GAN
 - Progressive GAN

-The purpose if this notebook is you can go from block to block, undertand how GAN is implemented and how it operates, changing on the way you see fit.
-So it more of education than production value.
+The purpose if this notebook is you can go from block to block, undertand how GAN is implemented and how it operates.
+So it has more education purpose than production value.

 <p align = "center">
 <img src='images/samples.jpg' width=400>